nihr43/docs/kubernetes/HA_sshd_on_kubernetes.md

 _implementation_

-This Dockerfile is kept as small and simple as possible, landing my github keys in root's `authorized_keys`.
+This Dockerfile is kept as small and simple as possible, landing my github keys in root's `authorized_keys` and disabling all shells.
 Though not ideal, the host key is built into the image so when the pod gets reprovisioned I don't get an untrusted host warning.

 ```
 FROM alpine:edge